 Terrace 125, 802-287-8197

 José Gálvez is a proud native citizen of La Ceiba, Honduras.
+He holds a Masters in Environmental Law and Policy with a focus on Climate Change from Vermont Law School.
 He came to the United States when he was awarded the Make-a-Difference Scholarship by Green Mountain College in 2007 for his enthusiasm, leadership and active involvement in numerous community service projects.
 These projects ranged from volunteering and organizing programs for the betterment of his city to serving as an English translator for medical brigades.
 He has also served as the Regional Coordinator and Fall Fellow for Organizing for America.
 In 2011, he graduated with three degrees from Green Mountain College: a B.S. in Business, a B.A. in Environmental Studies, and a B.A. in Environmental Management.

 José is passionate about the environment, renewable energy technology, building sustainable communities, human rights advocacy and sacred activism.
 He wears many hats, from strategic planner to community organizer and everything in-between.
 He loves to dance, think, and dream about a better future for the world.
 So, if you see him around campus, say “hi” because he is looking forward to meeting you with a smile!